qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

   # Write your code here to load some layers, use processing
   # algorithms, etc.

-  # When your script is complete, call exitQgis() to remove the
+  # Finally, exitQgis() is called to remove the
   # provider and layer registries from memory
   qgs.exitQgis()

-Now you can work with the QGIS API --- load layers and do some processing or fire up a GUI with a map canvas.
+Now you can work with the QGIS API - load layers and do some processing or fire up a GUI with a map canvas.
 The possibilities are endless :-)